TheMariday/marimapper/README.md

 This should start with few warnings, no errors and produce a **very** dark image with a single crosshair on centered on your LED:

+![alt text](docs/images/camera_check.png "Camera Check window")

-> [!IMPORTANT]
+> [!TIP]
 > This works best in a dim environment so please make sure your camera isn't pointing at any other light sources!

-![alt text](docs/images/camera_check.png "Camera Check window")

 ## Step 2: Write your LED interface